 This method (called “topping”) will also serve the purpose of increasing the resin amount of the new growth, as tops always produce more resin.

 Topping also helps with speeding up the growth of branches that are further towards the bottom of the plant, which wouldn’t happen without this pruning method.

 Single Marijuana Plant Grow Boxes

 Automated grow boxes are a great way to start growing weed at home.

 Grobo, for example, is an automated cannabis grow box that automatically handles lighting, ventilation, and watering for you.

 With hundreds of grow recipes to choose from, the system will optimize your grow during both the vegetative and flowering stages.

 It’s everything you’ve learned in this article, rolled up into an easy-to-use box.

 Becoming an expert at growing marijuana takes practice and learning.
 Let my blog help you get started.

-FAQs About Grow Just One Marijuana Plant
+FAQs About How to Grow a Weed Plant

 That depends on many factors.
 It can be anywhere from 7 weeks to 8 months!